People

 Christian Sharps was best known as the inventor of the Sharps rifle, considered one of the finest carried by Union Soldiers during the Civil War.
 Towards the end of his life he came to Vernon and built a trout farm at Valley Falls.

-» Go to Christian Sharps Trout Farm
+» Go to Christian Sharps' Trout Farm

 Talcott Family

 The Talcott brothers bought the Talcottville Mills and renamed the village after their family.
-But the Talcott Familly was active in the area before this and also played a significant role in the development of Rockville.
+But the Talcott Family was active in the area before this and also played a significant role in the development of Rockville.

 » Go to Talcott Family history

-Updated July 2022
+Updated July 2023

 |